 Michael Hehir, MD

-The neuromuscular program at UVMMC is a great environment to learn nerve and muscle pathology with an engaged, friendly, and knowledgeable group of clinicians.
+Our program is a great environment to learn nerve and muscle pathology with an engaged, friendly and knowledgeable group of clinicians.
 I always look forward to working with my neuromuscular colleagues, whether it is at our monthly neuromuscular pathology conferences, or simply connecting to work through a difficult diagnosis on a patient.

-I would describe the neuromuscular fellowship here as fun, collaborative and rigorous.
-The fellowship is centered around 5 neuromuscular attendings and a neuropathologist with a wide breadth of training and varied research interests.
-As a result the program offers training in everything from neuromuscular disease, EMG including single fiber, ultrasound, and botox to muscle and nerve pathology.
+I would describe the Neuromuscular Fellowship here as fun, collaborative and rigorous.
+The fellowship is centered around five neuromuscular attendings and a neuropathologist with a wide breadth of training and varied research interests.
+As a result, the program offers training in everything from neuromuscular disease, EMG including single fiber, ultrasound, and botox to muscle and nerve pathology.
 The experience spans the outpatient clinics, electrophysiology lab, inpatient consults and multidisciplinary disease specific clinics.
 Our group prioritizes learning in a collegial environment, is willing to adapt the fellowship to specific interests and recognizes importance of work life balance.
-We run this fellowship because we enjoy working with fellows are passionate about neuromuscular medicine.
+We run this fellowship because we enjoy working with fellows who are passionate about neuromuscular medicine.

 The Neuromuscular Medicine Fellowship provides broad-based training in the clinical, electrophysiological, histological and research aspects of neuromuscular diseases.
 The fellowship emphasizes clinical experience in the diagnosis, investigation and treatment of neuromuscular diseases through participation of trainees in multidisciplinary general neuromuscular disease and ALS clinics which are part of national centers of excellence, and in specialty clinics in myasthenia gravis and peripheral neuropathy.

-The University of Vermont Neuromuscular Medicine Fellowship program provides advanced training in clinical management for both adult and pediatric patients, focusing on disorders of the peripheral nerves, muscles, neuromuscular junction and motor neurons.
-Fellows are trained on a variety of investigative testing, including EMG/NCS, SFEMG, nerve/muscle US, autonomic testing, muscle/nerve biopsy interpretation, and skin biopsy performance and interpretation.
+The Neuromuscular Medicine Fellowship provides advanced training in clinical management for both adult and pediatric patients, focusing on disorders of the peripheral nerves, muscles, neuromuscular junction and motor neurons.
+Fellows are trained on a variety of investigative testing, including EMG/NCS, SFEMG, nerve/muscle US, autonomic testing, muscle/nerve biopsy interpretation and skin biopsy performance and interpretation.
 Fellows have the opportunity to participate in multidisciplinary clinics, as well as take part in clinical and translational research.